natalyss16/deep_learning/exercise_01/README.md

 Download your zipped exercise from the drive and submit it to the submission platform.

-NOTE: Pytorch does NOT support MacBooks with the M1 or M2 cpus.
-Therefore, in order to utilize a GPU --> use Colab.
+NOTE: Pytorch may not support mps acceleration (the mac equivalent of cuda) on MacBooks with the M1 chip.
+In this case, in order to utilize a GPU --> use Colab.

 ## 2. Exercise Download
-The exercises will be uploaded to the [course website](https://www.3dunderstanding.org/i2dl-s25/).
-You can download the exercises directly from there or from the [Resources](https://piazza.com/tum.de/summer2025/in2346ss25/resources) section on Piazza.
+The exercises will be uploaded to the [course website](https://niessner.github.io/I2DL/).
+You can download the exercises directly from there or from the [Resources](https://piazza.com/tum.de/winter2026/in2346ws2526/resources) section on Piazza.

 Each exercise contains at least one jupyter notebook, which could be opened by the jupyter-notebook platform (In the terminal, go to the relevant folder and type `jupyter notebook`), or several IDEs that support it, such as Microsoft's VScode or JetBrains' PyCharm.